rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/faq.md

 ## How does the Token Bridge work?

-The Token Bridge functionality is quite unique, yet simple to understand.
+The Tokenbridge functionality is quite unique, yet simple to understand.
 The ratio of tokens during network transfer always remains 1:1 and behaves in the following manner:

 When original tokens are moved to the other network
-- Original tokens are locked in the Token Bridge smart contract
+- Original tokens are locked in the Tokenbridge smart contract
 - Side Tokens are minted and assigned to the same address that originally called the bridge

 When Side Tokens are moved back from the other network